nazmul-karim170/C-SFDA/README.md

 ### **Training**
 We use [hydra](https://github.com/facebookresearch/hydra) as the configuration system.
 By default, the working directory is `./output`, which can be changed directly from `configs/root.yaml` or via hydra command line interface `workdir=${WORK_DIR}`.

 VISDA-C experiments are done for `train` to `validation` adaptation.
-Before the test-time adaptation, we should have the source model.
+Before the adaptation, we should have the source model.
 You may train the source model with script `train_source_VisDA.sh` as shown below.

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3